flpdorea/flpdorea/README.md

 # Felipe Dórea 🇧🇷

 ### About me
 I am an early-career software engineer currently pursuing a degree in Systems Analysis and Development.
-I have a strong focus on back-end development and a passion for technologies such as JavaScript/TypeScript, Nest.js, Java, and Spring.
+I have a strong focus on back-end development and a passion for technologies such as JavaScript/TypeScript, Nest.js, Java and Spring.

 #